-Auditors travel Statewide on arrangement.
-When the auditor is satisfied that your systems comply with the Accreditation Standards, he or she will sign the auditor declaration in your application form and then submit an audit report to the Department so that your application can be considered.
+Once you are satisfied that your systems meet the Accreditation Standards, you must submit your self-audit report to the Department so that your application can be assessed.

 Are there any exemptions?

 Interstate operators

 The Transport Commission may grant an exemption to an interstate passenger transport service operator if the Commission is satisfied that the operator is accredited under a corresponding law of another State or Territory and operating primarily out of that other State or Territory.
 This is only the case if the Commission is satisfied that the requirements for the interstate accreditation are substantially similar to those in Tasmania.